 How can the individual with autism be helped?
 Through accurate and appropriate training of all persons involved as a primary or secondary caregiver.
 This may include parents, teachers, teaching assistants, speech/language pathologists, physicians and anyone else that touches the life of a person diagnosed with autism.
 Also effective and consistent behavior management still proves to be the best method of programming and treatment for individuals affected by autism.
 The need for effective and creative design of programs to meet the specific needs of each individual is imperative.
 Like no other types of programs, these programs must address the specific issues caused by autism in a non-traditional manner.
 The buy-in of all persons involved to provide consistent directions and interventions is a must.
 The success of a person diagnosed with autism lies in the design of their program and the training of all participating in the implementation of the program.

-How prevalent is autism and why do we hear so much more about autism now than we did even five years ago?
+How prevalent is autism and why do we hear so much more about autism now than we did even just a few years ago?
 That is a complex question.
 There is no doubt there is a growing need for services as well as a focus on service direction for Mississippians diagnosed with autism spectrum disorders.
 The most recent statistics on prevalence of autism indicate that potentially 1.5 million Americans are challenged by this developmental disability.
 It is presently the second most common developmental disability in the world, second only to intellectual disabilities.
 Sixty-five percent (65%) of these cases are under 16 years of age and is four times more common in boys than girls.
-At its present rate of increase it will be, by a significant margin, the most common developmental disability in the world by the year 2015.
-It is difficult to determine how many children in the State of Mississippi is effected by an autism spectrum disorder.
-Using CDC numbers as a guideline, Mississippi should have around 3,000 school aged children eligible for a ruling of an autism spectrum disorder.
+It is difficult to determine how many children in the State of Mississippi are effected by an autism spectrum disorder.
+Using CDC numbers as a guideline, Mississippi should have around 3,000+ school aged children eligible for a ruling of an autism spectrum disorder.
 With this number in mind, it is clear that the need for services is insurmountable.
 These services include diagnostics and evaluations, medical services, speech-language services, occupational therapy and behavioral intervention services just to name a few.
 These needs are placing an incredible strain on the present support infrastructure that is not prepared to handle this influx of required services.
 These numbers and service demands do not include the numbers of adults with autism.
 The potential for services needed to meet the needs of this faction of this growing population is also massive.
 This data clearly supports an urgent need for a more extensive support network in Mississippi.
 TEAAM is that network.